alexfmpe/semantic-satiation/src/Posts/002-filter.md

 ```

 which relies on parametricity of `(* -> *)` types.
 This rules out "obvious" use cases like `ByteString` and `Text`, and often `Functor` is a superclass, throwing `Set` out the window as well.
-As it turns out, if we narrow down the laws enough, there's no need to care about the specifiy arity/kind.
+As it turns out, if we narrow down the laws enough, there's no need to care about the specific arity/kind.
 Note the identity law will force the second argument and the return to have unifiable types, so we can parametrize things as much as needed, via `MultiParamTypeClasses` or associated type families, and constrain via semantics rather than via syntax.

 This is a literate haskell file, so we start by getting the extensions/imports out of the way.